 Federal Direct Loans

 Direct Loans are low-interest loans for students to help pay for the cost of a student's education after high school.
 The lender is the U.S. Department of Education, though most of the contact will be with your loan servicer.
-A loan origination fee of 1.05% will be deducted from each loan received during the academic year.
+To find the current interest rate and loan fee click on the following link: Federal Loan Interest Rate

 The maximum eligibility for grade level 1 (freshmen 0 - 29 college units) is $3,500 per academic year, and the maximum eligibility for grade level 2 (sophomores 30 college units or more) is $4,500 per academic year.
 Students receiving loan funds for one semester at MiraCosta in order to complete their educational program may receive prorated amounts.